Bayes factor functions for testing partial correlation coefficients: Introduction

 \subsection{Bayes factor functions}

-Bayes factors require the definition of an alternative hypothesis.
-To satisfy this requirement, \cite{Johnson2023} definedd Bayes factor functions, which express Bayes factors as a function of prior densities centered on a range of non-centrality parameters, where the non-centrality parameters were expressed functions of standardized effect sizes.
-To illustrate the construction of a Bayes factor functions, consider a $t$ test as outlined by \cite{DATTA2025}:
+{ A commonly noted limitation of Bayesian hypothesis testing is that specifying an appropriate prior under the alternative hypothesis typically necessitates defining a fully specified alternative—i.e., identifying a particular alternative around which the prior is centered \citep{Johnson2023}—rather than working with a one- or two-sided composite alternative.
+Bayes factor functions circumvent this difficulty by allowing the prior mode to vary across the parameter space under the alternative.
+To satisfy this requirement, \cite{Johnson2023} defined Bayes factor functions(BFFs), which express Bayes factors as a function of standardized effect size by centering prior densities on a range of values of the non-centrality parameter allowed under the alternative hypothesis.} To illustrate the construction of a Bayes factor functions, consider a $t$ test as outlined by \cite{DATTA2025}:

 Denote the probability distribution of a test statistic $t$ under the null and alternative hypotheses as follows, where $T_\nu(\lambda)$ denotes a T distribution on $\nu$ degrees-of-freedom and non-centrality parameter $\lambda$: